mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 However, previews inside an SPM package have no surrounding app target, hence have no concept of an info.plist, and hence it is simply not possible to add the entry to the plist.
 This means this preview is just completely busted for us.
 We are not able to work on the design of anything inside this feature due to the crash.
 Even things that have nothing to do with the list of contacts.
 It is just broken.

-Now some of you may know of a workaround for this.
-What if we just created a whole new view that holds only the data but does not interact with the Contacts framework at all, and then the main view can wrap that new pure data view?
+Now some of y'all may know of a workaround for this.
+What if we created a whole new view that holds only the data but does not interact with the Contacts framework at all, and then the main view can wrap that new pure data view?

 Well, it’s certainly possible, but I think it sounds better in theory than it works in practice.
+I have a version of this down below out of site.
+There's a `ContactsCoreView` that holds onto a plain `let` of users and shows that data in a list, and then there's a `ContactsDemoAlternate` view that uses the core view and interacts with the Contacts framework.

-First, most views are not just simple, inert representations of data.
+In my opinion this is not an ideal pattern to follow for a few reasons.
+First of all, most views are not just simple, inert representations of data.
 Most views have behavior, such as buttons to tap, textfields to enter text into, gestures to perform, and more.

+In order to support that we are going to need to bloat this seemingly simple "core view" with all kinds of callback handlers and communication mechanisms so that it can communicate back and forth with the real view that can actually interact with the contacts framework.
+Doing so can be quite complicated to get right.

-Supporting all of those features is going to bloat the “core” view, make it easier to get things wrong or hook things up incorrectly, and at the end of the day this “core” view is only a mere shadow of the feature.
+Second, this view is only a mere shadow of the feature.
 A mirage.
-We are cramming data into it to make something appear in the preview, but the code path that is actually responsible for getting the data is not being exercised at all in the preview, and therefore we have no choice but to still run the full application in the simulator if we _truly_ want to see how this screen behaves.
+We are cramming data into it to make something appear in the preview, but the code path that is actually responsible for getting the data is not being exercised at all in the preview, and therefore we have no choice but to still run the full application in the simulator if we _truly_ want to see how this screen behaves when it interacts with the contacts dependency.

-So we are again maintaining a bunch of additional code just to work around the fact that we have an uncontrolled dependency in our codebase.
+And third, we are maintaining a bunch of additional code just to work around the fact that we have an uncontrolled dependency in our codebase.
+All code is a liability in that it gives you new ways to get something wrong.

-And the code needed to maintain all of these little inert views that only hold onto data vastly outweighs the amount of code needed to control your dependencies.
-There may be 20 views out there that need to use a dependency, and each one of them is going to need this extra "inner" view to make the preview usable.
-Whereas you only need to control a dependency a single time and _all_ views get to benefit.
+And finally, the code needed to maintain all of these little inert views that only hold onto data vastly outweighs the amount of code needed to control your dependencies.

+If you have 20 views that all use a single dependency then you will need to maintain 20 core views just to avoid the dependency.
+Or you could control the dependency a single time and make use of it in as many views as you want.

 ---